davidavdav/GaussianMixtures.jl/README.md

 Gaussian Mixture Models (GMMs)
 =======================

+This package contains support for Gaussian Mixture Models.
+Basic training, likelihood calculation, model adaptation, and i/o are implemented.

 This Julia type is more specific than Dahua Lin's [MixtureModels](https://github.com/lindahua/MixtureModels.jl), in that it deals only with normal (multivariate) distributions (a.k.a Gaussians), but it does hopefully more efficiently.

-At this moment, we have implemented only diagonal covariance GMMs.
+At this moment, we have implemented both diagonal covariance and full covariance GMMs.

 In training the parameters of a GMM using the Expectation Maximization (EM) algorithms the inner loop (computing the Baum-Welch statistics) can be carried out efficiently using Julia's standard parallelization infrastructure, e.g., using SGE.
+We further support very large data (larger than will fil in clustrer memory) though [BigData](https://github.com/davidavdav/BigData.jl).

 Vector dimensions
 ------------------